Why Isn’t Anyone Talking About Wet Markets and the Coronavirus?

 China closed down the wet market where the virus originated but wet markets are still operating all over the world although they appear to be more prevalent in China, the Middle East, Europe, and South America than in North America.
 But, as the spread of the most recent coronavirus shows, it doesn’t matter where the wet markets are BUT THAT THEY EXIST because once the coronavirus passes from animal to human, the virus spreads across the world from human to human and virtually no one is safe from it.
 So, the focus needs to be on preventing the animal to human transfer, which has and can easily happen in wet markets.

-As the faces of coronavirus victims started to appear on the news and internet, I thought of how that initial bat to human transmission in a wet market in China led to the sickness and death of so many people, seemingly unrelated, thousands and thousands of miles away.
+As the faces of coronavirus victims started to appear on the news and internet, I thought of how that initial bat or a civet to human transmission in a wet market in China could have led to the sickness and death of so many people, seemingly unrelated, thousands and thousands of miles away.
 And, then I started asking why people are not talking about getting rid of wet markets to stop the animal to human spread of coronaviruses?

 Whenever I mention the elimination of wet markets, most people put their hands up and said “that will never happen; people want their meat.”
 But, I’m not saying to stop eating meat (although eliminating animal products from a diet and following a whole food plant based diet is better for health and the environment).
 I’m suggesting the world governments work together to get rid of the what makes the markets dangerous – animals.
 Offer alternatives.
 It’s a matter of life and death.